 Last Updated on

-A gazebo is a great way to extend your time outdoors.
-Gazebos provide shade in the summer and protection from rain when the weather isn’t nice.
+Gazebos provide shade in the summer and protection from rain when the weather isn’t cooperating.
 It’s a great place for entertaining and having one in your home increases its desirability and may even increase the market value!

 You can have one in your yard by buying a kit, but some of you might find this very expensive.
 A better and cheaper option is to build you own.
 This will require a lot of planning, but it allows you to lessen the cost as you have the choice of what materials to use.